Oleksandr-Zhabenko/aftovolio/README.md

 - +r   — afterwards are several unique digits not greater than 8 in the descending order — the first one is the length of the group of syllables to be considered as a period, the rest — positions of the maximums and minimums.
 Example: "543" means that the line is split into groups of 5 syllables starting from the beginning, then the positions of the most maximum (4 = 5 - 1) and the next (smaller) maximum (3 = 4 - 1).
 If there are no duplicated values then the lowest possible value here is 0, that corresponds to the lowest minimum.
 If there are duplicates then the lowest value here is the number of the groups of duplicates, e. g. in the sequence 1,6,3,3,4,4,5 that is one group there are two groups of duplicates — with 3 and 4 — and, therefore, the corresponding data after +r should be 7\.\.\.2.
 The values less than the lowest minimum are neglected.

-- +c   — see explanation at [the link](https://hackage.haskell.org/package/rhythmic-sequences-0.3.0.0/docs/src/Rhythmicity.MarkerSeqs.html#HashCorrections).
+- +c   — see explanation at [the link](https://hackage.haskell.org/package/rhythmic-sequences-0.8.0.0/docs/src/Rhythmicity.MarkerSeqs.html#HashCorrections).
 Some preliminary tests show that theee corrections influence the result but not drastically, they can lead to changes in groupping and order, but mostly leave the structure similar.
 This shows that the algorithms used are more stable for such changes.

 - -t   — and afterwards the number in the range [0..179]  (with some exceptions) showing the test for 'smoothness' (to be more accurate - absence or presence of some irregularities that influences the prosody) to be run - you can see a list of possible values for the parameter here at the link:
-[link1](https://hackage.haskell.org/package/phladiprelio-ukrainian-simple-0.6.0.0/src/app/Main.hs) on the lines number: 51; 56-115; 118-126.
-The first section of the lines numbers 56-63 and 120 corresponds to the detailed explanation below.
+[link1](https://hackage.haskell.org/package/aftovolio-0.6.2.0/docs/src/Aftovolio.Tests.html#sel).
 For ideas of actual usage of the tests, see the documentation above.

 - -C   — If specified with +RTS -N -RTS rtsoptions for the multicore computers with -t option then it can speed up the full computation of the all tests using more resources.
 Uses asynchcronous concurrent threads in computation.
 This groups (-C and rtsoptions) can be specified in any position as command line groups of arguments.
 The output is in this case not sorted in the order of 2,3,4,5,6,7, but can vary depending on your CPU configurations and states and / or some other factors.